This post was most recently updated on October 12th, 2018

 6. During its first month, Eat Bulaga!’s average rating was only 5.2% against Student Canteen’s 57.6%.
 The show really struggled financially despite having their advertising rates reduced to 750 pesos (the standard rate at that time was 2,000 pesos).
 To keep the show afloat, they decided to entertain movie trailers which paid less than standard commercials.

-9. Thanks to the hit Mr. Macho contest in 1980, Eat Bulaga! won the ratings game for the very first time.
+9. Thanks to the hit Mr. Macho contest in 1980, Eat Bulaga! won the rating game for the very first time.
 It was a sponsored contest intended to promote the movie “You Can’t Stop the Music” starring the Village People.
 Eat Bulaga!‘s rating for that month was 31% versus Student Canteen‘s 29%.

 10. Coney Reyes’ transfer to Eat Bulaga! after she was fired from Student Canteen coincided with the launch of Domsat (domestic satellite), a first in noontime TV history.
 With Domsat, Eat Bulaga! viewers in other provinces were finally able to watch the show simultaneously with the rest of Metro Manila viewers.
 It also meant less hassle for advertisers as they no longer had to deal with different marketing teams outside Metro Manila.